Political Science (POSC)

 POSC 220 F Introduction to Public Administration 3 Units

 54 hours lecture per term.
 This course covers the role of government in American society, the historic development of the public service, management issues related to modern governmental enterprises, problems of personnel, public budgeting and alternative strategies for securing administrative responsibility.
 This course focuses on readings and cases pertaining to local and state administration, although issues involving the federal level are discussed where appropriate.
 This course examines, from a multidisciplinary perspective, those essential competencies, values and issues important to public service organizations and the importance of public policy at the local, state, national and international levels.
 Field trips may be required outside of regularly-scheduled class time.
-(Degree Credit) (CSU) (UC) CSU GE, AA GE
+(Degree Credit) (CSU) (UC) AA GE, CSU GE, IGETC

 POSC 230 F Introduction to International Relations 3 Units